Overview

 Asset managers and any financial institution seeking investment from government investors, such as public pension funds, are subject to a myriad of complex laws when soliciting such investment or to otherwise provide services to government institutions.

-Political Laws Are Global
+Global Political Laws

 Lobbying and campaign finance laws are not only a compliance issue in the US; at least 29 countries now have lobbying laws aimed at transparency and minimizing influence on government processes.
 Many other countries have a version of campaign finance laws ranging from contribution restrictions to oversight and reporting requirements.
-If you're active in other countries, it is important to assess where your company's activities might trigger these laws.

 What Can You Do Now To Protect Against Political Law Risk?